hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 * Is a great way to get to know your existing services

 Note:
 It's this last bullet that I want to focus on for this workshop.
-TDD is cool and all... but, today, let's focus on just figuring out what we have, and what this tool can do.
+TDD is cool and we will do a bit of it today, but I will try to keep the focus on helping you figure out what you have, and what this tool can do.

 ---
 # Installing ServerSpec